Education in Myanmar: Post-independence era

+Post-coup era

+Following the 2021 Myanmar coup d'état, military junta policies targeting participants in the civil disobedience movement (CDM) have crippled healthcare and education.
+Qualified teachers and doctors have been dismissed or detained, with underqualified replacements filling gaps.
+Efforts by resistance groups to provide parallel education are hampered by military bombings and infrastructure issues.

 Uniform

 School uniforms are mandatory throughout public schools in Burma, from kindergarten until the 10th standard.
 The current uniform rule, known as the "White and Green" by colours, was mandated on 14 February 1966.
 From kindergarten to the 4th standard, the compulsory uniform for boys is a white shirt and green pants, which can be short or long.
 Shoes or Burmese sandals may be worn.
 The uniform for girls is similar, consisting of a white blouse and a skirt or pants.
 From the 5th standard until matriculation, traditional Burmese attire is considered appropriate school uniform.
 The uniform for boys is a white shirt (with an English collar or a mandarin collar) and a green sarong called a pahso, along with Burmese sandals.
 For girls, a traditional Burmese blouse (either the yinzi, with a front opening, or the yin hpon, with a side opening) and a green sarong called a htamein are worn, along with Burmese sandals.

 School teachers also have to wear the same traditional attire as the students.